On May 4, 1970 four students died and nine were wounded in a confrontation

 Turbine Cast Aluminum Wheels introduced

-Chrome wrap-over roof mouldings
+Chrome wrap-over roof moldings

 Beveled glass Opera Windows in B-pillars